Website · Durham

 Exactly what you get

 A site that does the rigorous parts a research organization needs: a live, searchable trial or program finder; a gated researcher portal; integration with your CRM and study systems; and documented WCAG accessibility for your university and federal partners.
 The brochure parts stay simple.
-It connects to your CRM for contacts, helpdesk software for inquiries, and business intelligence dashboards for traffic and engagement.
+It connects to your CRM for contacts, helpdesk software for inquiries, and business intelligence (BI) dashboards for traffic and engagement.

 How to choose a developer in Durham